Open on Sunday 12—17 Tensta konsthall

 Anna Stina Ulfström: anna-stina@tenstakonstall.se

-Tensta Art Gallery offers guided tours, workshops, Creative School and Inspirational materials for schools.
+Tensta Konsthall offers guided tours, workshops, the Creative School program, and educational resources for schools.

 Guided Tour